If you're interested in development, regeneration and sustainability, becoming a town planner could be the career for you

 The following recruitment agencies specialise in planning jobs:

-If you have completed an accredited RTPI qualification and want to get chartered status you must take the RTPI Assessment of Professional Competence (APC).
+If you've completed an accredited RTPI qualification and want to obtain chartered status you must take the RTPI Assessment of Professional Competence (APC).

 In the first few years of your career it's useful to join the RTPI Young Planners Network, which gives you access to training, social events and resources which are aimed at those in the early stage of their careers.

-Career structures differ between employers, but after you have gained chartered status with the RTPI your chances of moving into senior positions will increase.
+Career structures differ between employers, but after you've gained chartered status with the RTPI your chances of moving into senior positions will increase.
 Career progression may become quicker at this point.

 In the public sector moving from assistant/graduate planner to senior planner can take three to five years.
 Further promotion may be to county planning officer.
 Senior managerial roles typically require a substantial amount of experience, possibly around ten years or more.